Signed Into Law

 Which agencies enforce SB1886?

-SB1886 is enforced by Texas Peace Officers (Municipal Police, County Sheriffs, DPS) and Magistrates/Judges (issuing warrants).
+SB1886 is enforced by Magistrates/Judges (issuing warrants) and Texas Peace Officers (Municipal Police, County Sheriffs, DPS).

 Q

-The compliance urgency for SB1886 is rated as "low".
-Businesses and organizations should review the requirements and timeline to ensure timely compliance.
+The regulatory priority for SB1886 is rated as "low".
+Businesses and organizations should review the legislation to understand potential impacts.

 Q